circlefin/malachite/specs/english/overview.md

         - the last block of L2 proved to L1
         - stale registrations from L1; TODO: confirm: I guess they must appear as transactions in the block (so that they can be acked to L1), but in contrast to the normal flow, they must be applied instantaneously
         - COMMENT: if height _f_ is a fork block, then checking the "validity" based on block _f-1_ requires a different function -> implies complexity for light clients that read L2
+    - TODO:
-    - TODO: Confirm: I guess this block is allowed to contain transactions even if it doesn't have a block.
-Follow-up: If there is a new fork, some of the proofs that have been done for the old fork are still usable (the proofs always point to the past).
+        - Confirm: I guess this block is allowed to contain transactions even if it doesn't have a proof.
+        - Follow-up: If there is a new fork, some of the proofs that have been done for the old fork are still usable (the proofs always point to the past).
 Are we thinking about storing and re-proposing them?
+        - How precisely does L1 figure out that there are stale registrations, that is, it seems that existence of transactions need to be checked agains a proof.

 - The "required validators" is information that originates from L1, via so called registrations, and is enforced by L1